deeplearning4j/deeplearning4j/eigenvector.md

 The *eigen* in eigenvector comes from German, and it means something like “very own.”
 For example, in German, “mein eigenes Auto” means “my very own car.”
 So eigen denotes a special relationship between two things.
 Something particular, characteristic and definitive.
 This car, or this vector, is mine and not someone else’s.

 Matrices, in linear algebra, are simply rectangular arrays of numbers, a collection of scalar values between brackets, like a spreadsheet.
-Most square matrices (e.g. 2 x 2 or 3 x 3) have eigenvectors, and they have a very special relationship with them, a bit like Germans have with their cars.
+All square matrices (e.g. 2 x 2 or 3 x 3) have eigenvectors, and they have a very special relationship with them, a bit like Germans have with their cars.

 ## Linear Transformations